TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Experimental Evaluations

-\textbf{\textit{Provenance Accuracy.}} To measure the performance of \tool, we evaluate it on provenance accuracy, which is defined as follows: Given the $z$ number of test inputs to the global model (\globalModel), if \tool accurately locates $m$ times the clients responsible for the $z$ predictions, then the provenance accuracy is $\frac{m*100}{z}$.
-Suppose there are ten clients, where each client has data related to a unique single class label only from the CIFAR-10 datasets.
-Given the ten test input images of a cat, if \tool accurately identifies the client(s) responsible for prediction "cat" (\ie the client(s) with data related to the label "cat") 7 times, the provenance accuracy will be $\frac{7*100}{10}$.
+\textbf{\textit{Localization Accuracy.}} To measure the performance of \tool, we evaluate the accuracy of \tool in finding the responsible clients.
+For brevity, we refer to this as localization accuracy, which is defined as follows: Given the $z$ number of test inputs to the global model (\globalModel), if \tool accurately locates $m$ times the clients responsible for the $z$ predictions, then the localization accuracy is $\frac{m*100}{z}$.

-\textbf{\textit{Baseline.}} We compare \tool with FedDebug~\cite{feddebug} when localizing faulty clients in an FL training round.
-FedDebug pinpoints faulty clients during FL training rounds by generating synthetic inputs and feeding them to all client models.
-It compares the internal behaviors of all participating clients and identifies the client with the most distinct behavior as a faulty client.
-FedDebug assumes that clients have similar training data but in practice, several types of Non-IID data distributions exist~\cite{li2022federated} such as label distribution skew, which is mostly observed in practical FL settings.
-In such situations, FedDebug fails to differentiate the behavior of clients, making it ineffective at localizing faulty clients.
-Another notable limitation of FedDebug is its inability to precisely quantify the contributions of clients to the observed prediction of the global model.